CasuallyDreamin/doctor-appointment-sys/README.md

 run the main.py file with python
 $ python3 main.py $

+# Note:
+    No duplicate data is made when adding data objects to data structures

+    the only extra space used when adding to multiple data structrures is pointer space

+    Given deletion is not a required operation, security concerns of hanging pointers are unfounded.

 # data structures
 ## parent-child linked list:
     a main linked list of parent nodes